 Some places to start:

 If you are in Japan already, you might be able to get lucky at a ticket resale shops (aka Kinken Shops 金券ショップ).
-They sell 2nd hand tickets (not only for concerts but also train tickets, shopping vouchers, stamps, etc), usually at higher prices if good seats or sold out, but sometimes at a discount, especially on the day of the event).
+They sell 2nd hand tickets (not only for concerts but also train tickets, shopping vouchers, stamps, etc.), usually at higher prices if good seats or sold out, but sometimes at a discount, especially on the day of the event).

 In Tokyo, resale shops that carry concert tickets can be found in Shibuya, Shinjuku, or Ueno near the JR train stations.
-In Osaka most are located around Namba and south of Umeda station.
+In Osaka, most are located around Namba and south of Umeda station.

 No matter if sold out or not, there might also be scalpers hanging around near the venue.
 Oftentimes, they will hold their tickets and a wallet in the same hand in a visible manner (as a sign that they have tickets for sale).

 At least in Tokyo, it is not legal to sell/buy 2nd hand tickets in the vicinity of the venue.
 Thus, most scalpers are a bit shady and possibly part of Yakuza-controlled groups.
-Sometimes police keeps an eye on them and cases were the buyer is fined too are not unheard of.
+Sometimes police keeps an eye on them and cases where the buyer is fined too are not unheard of.

 For those reasons, we don’t recommend going that route.
 In some cases, it might be the absolute last chance, though.